German Language 1A Elementary

 Learning German can enrich your life and your chances of success in both your work and private life.
 This course is designed for students with no previous knowledge of the language or insufficient knowledge to qualify for GRMN2501.
 The emphasis throughout the course is on the acquisition of the basic language skills of speaking, comprehending, reading and writing German.
 A basic aim of the course is to develop communicative competence in everyday German.
 Aspects of contemporary German culture and society are also discussed.

 1. elementary listening, speaking, reading and writing skills in everyday German language

-3. To acquire knowledge of appropriate modes of interaction in German-speaking society
+3. knowledge of appropriate modes of interaction in German-speaking society

-4. To develop the capacity to think critically and organise time effectively
+4. the capacity to think critically and organise time effectively

 This course introduces major linguistic structures of the German language through content that features cultural, social, geographical, historical and political aspects of German-speakingsocieties.
 These structures include the case system, the present tense, some past tense forms, and basic word order.Students will develop the four meta-skills (listening, speaking,reading and writing), which will allow them